10 Silent Signs You Might Have Diabetes

 8. Your cuts and scrapes heal more slowly

 The immune system and the processes that help the body heal don’t work so well when your sugar levels are high, explains Dr. Cypess.
+These 12 simple habits can naturally boost your immune system.

 9. Your feet tingle

 Elevated sugar levels can cause complications well before you realize you have diabetes.
 One of these is mild nerve damage, which can cause numbness in your feet, says Cypress.
+These six tips can help soothe foot pain.

 10. You’re more prone to urinary tract and yeast infections